im-tomu/fomu-workshop/README.md

 ### Migen and LiteX

+#### "Hello world!" - Blink an LED

+FIXME: Add the Migen and LiteX equivalent for the Verilog above.

+#### Wishbone Bus

-Recall that Migen is an HDL embedded in Python, and LiteX provides us with a Wishbone abstraction layer.
+Migen is an HDL embedded in Python, and LiteX provides us with a Wishbone abstraction layer.
 There really is no reason we need to include a CPU with our design, but we can still reuse the USB Wishbone bridge in order to write HDL code.

 We can use `DummyUsb` to respond to USB requests and bridge USB to Wishbone, and rely on LiteX to generate registers and wire them to hardware signals.
 We can still use `wishbone-tool` to read and write memory, and with a wishbone bridge we can actually have code running on our local system that can read and write memory on Fomu.